adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 I don't have stats to hand, but I know it's not wise to practice premature optimisation.

-Even if you have a CSS codebase of 100kb or more, I doubt you can save that much anway.
+Even if you have a CSS codebase of 100kb or more, I doubt you can save that much anyway.
 Compressing just one image will probably be more valuable than shaving CSS.

 Moreover, there are other ways to improve performance.
 And lastly, you probably have some redundancy in your CSS because of the problems discussed in this guide.